dmcalli2/malnutrition/README.md

 # Protocol

-THis protocol will be updated as decisions regarding the analysis are made.
+This protocol will be updated as decisions regarding the analysis are made.

 ## Definitions of malnutrition and categories of malnutrition severity